rasmus-kirk/halo/documents/thesis/05-arith/06-trace.md

 \end{array}
 $$

-Recall that the abstract circuit is informally a directed acylic graph.
+Recall that the abstract circuit is informally a directed acyclic graph.
 Thus the trace algorithm amounts to a topologically sorted graph traversal.
 However to reason and make proofs about the algorithm, it would be more succinct if it is defined as a recursive function.
 As an implementation however, large graphs would cause stack overflows requiring an imperative approach instead.
 We bridge this gap by defining the algorithm within the framework of monotone functions [@cousot1979constructive] which can be expressed both recursively and imperatively.

 \begin{definition}[Monotone Function]
 A monotone function is a function $f: S \to S$ over a directed complete partial order $(S, \sqsubseteq, s_\bot)$ such that if $s_1,s_2: S$ and $s_1 \sqsubseteq s_2$ then $f(s_1) \sqsubseteq f(s_2)$, additionally $s_\bot$ is the least element.
 \end{definition}

-Note that the precision of our type anotation for monotone functions ends at $f: S \to S$.
+Note that the precision of our type annotation for monotone functions ends at $f: S \to S$.
 We will informally describe how the functions we construct are monotonic.

 \motivdef informally we can think of applying the function as preserving the progress towards a final state.
 This is expressed formally by the definition of the Kleene fixed-point theorem below.